rpcutts/indiekit/packages/app/docs/en/website-configuration.md

 ---
 title: Website configuration
+parent: Help
 ---
 {{ app.name }} lets you customise where posts are saved, how they are formatted and what URLs they will appear at.

-Configuration is provided via a JSON file in your repository.
-You can tell {{ app.name }} where to find this file by providing a value for the `INDIEKIT_CONFIG_PATH` environment variable.
+Configuration is provided via a JSON file saved in your repository.
+You can let {{ app.name }} know where to find this file by prviding a value for ‘Configuration file path’ in [website settings](/config/publication).

 ### Configuration options